tarikalim/FileCourtManagement/README.md

     cors.allowed.origin=http://localhost:3000
     ```

-5. Make sure you have Docker and Docker Compose installed.

-6. Run the application using Docker Compose:
+5. Run the application using Docker Compose:
     ```bash
     docker-compose up --build
     ```

-7. The backend will be accessible at `http://localhost:8080` and the frontend at `http://localhost:3000`.
+6. The backend will be accessible at `http://localhost:8080` and the frontend at `http://localhost:3000`.

 ## Port Conflicts